 - The following process will be followed for all acquisitions for new technology, upgrades to existing technology or requests for software purchase.

-- 1. The department requestor sends an email outlining the details of his/her equipment request to firstname.lastname@example.org or calls x52929.
+- 1. The department requester sends an email outlining the details of his/her equipment request to email@example.com or calls x52929.

 - 2. A ticket is created for a consultation with the Desktop Support Team.
-Someone from the Desktop Support team will meet with the requestor and create a quote based on the requestor's needs.
+Someone from the Desktop Support team will meet with the requester and create a quote based on the requester's needs.

-- 3. Once the details have been worked out between the requestor and IT; a request for funding confirmation will be sent to the department budget manager/Finance Service Center with a cc to the requestor.
+- 3. Once the details have been worked out between the requester and IT; a request for funding confirmation will be sent to the department budget manager/Finance Service Center with a cc to the requester.

 - 5. Once the equipment has been delivered and set-up, the department’s FOAPAL will be charged via the Banner Finance system.